-Following to the conference program, here you will chronologically find most of the contributions in different formats: image for posters, audio for Thursdays sessions and video for Fridays sessions (you can also find them on Vimeo platform).
-We will upload the discussion section of each session as soon as we can.
+Following to the conference program, here you will chronologically find all the contributions in different formats: image for posters, audio for Thursdays sessions and video for Fridays sessions (you can also find them on Vimeo platform).

 AUTHORS INDEX (Click on the authors name to go straight to their presentation)